hjohnson12/Kanban-Tasker/README.md

 # Kanban Tasker

-This Windows 10 Universal Windows Platform (UWP) application uses a kanban board as a simple workflow visualization tool and allows dragging of individual tasks and multiple project boards with syncing to OneDrive.
+A Windows 10 Universal Windows Platform (UWP) application for a simple personal kanban board, used as a workflow visualization tool and allows dragging of individual tasks and multiple project boards with syncing to OneDrive.

 ## Kanban Tasker Details